 The virus attacks these cells and starts to kill them, which can damage your lungs, so they fill with fluid making it hard for you to breathe.

 At this point, your immune system will start to fight off the infection.
 You may then develop a fever as this is your body's way of creating a bad environment for the virus to live in.
 Your body may also start to get rid of mucus by coughing.

 In some people, particularly those more at risk, the immune system can go into overdrive while fighting the virus and start killing healthy cells as well as the virus.
 This immune response can lead to organ failure and death.
-There is currently about a 1% chance of death if you contract COVID-19.

 Where did the coronavirus come from?